ELTERWATER,

 Once again Shaun consulted the map

-and replied, "We ignore the access track and continue on the
+and replied, "we ignore the access track and continue on the

 footpath, as indicated by the waymark over there."